Classic T‑shirt

 At the same time, Hill also began his own company, Thomas A. Hill Ltd. Operating from a large factory on Castle Gate, Nottingham, it was founded to make exceptionally high-quality underwear from the world’s finest cashmere, merino wool, silk and cotton.
 Hill operated modern machinery and excellent working conditions, understanding long before it was conventional that not only was it morally important to treat employees well but it also led to higher quality products.

 Hill died in 1909 passing the company on to his son.
 26 years later the firm changed its name to Sunspel and in 2005 Hill’s great-grandson, Peter passed the company on to Nick Brooke.
 Despite living over a century ago, Hill’s ethics and values of craftsmanship and innovation are still central to the business.
-We still treat our employees well and ensure all our partners do, we still use the finest natural materials and develop innovative products and fabrics, and we still craft comfortable, timeless, and exceptionally high-quality, garments.
-In short, we owe Thomas Hill a lot.
+We still treat our employees well and ensure all our partners do, we still use the finest natural materials and develop innovative products and fabrics, and we still craft comfortable, timeless, and exceptionally high-quality garments.
+In short, we owe Thomas Hill a great deal.